MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-IV-Great-Lakes-St-Lawrence-Seaway-Development-Corporation-Department-Transportation/part-401-Seaway-Regulations-Rules/subpart-A-Regulations/subjectgroup-ECFRd9da0cea5d310fb-Information-Reports/section-401.84.md

 (b) Any hazardous condition of the vessel;

-(c) Any malfunction of equipment on the vessel
+(c) Any malfunction of equipment on the vessel;

-(d) any malfunction on the vessel of equipment and machinery that is noted as operational in the current “Enhanced Ship Inspection” or “Self Inspection” of the vessel;
+(d) Any modification or malfunction on the vessel of equipment and machinery that is noted as operational in the current “Enhanced Ship Inspection” or “Self-Inspection” of the vessel;

 (e) Any difficulty on the part of the vessel in controlling its tow or tows;